 Candor usually means the quality of being open, honest, and sincere.
-If someone tells you they think you are dumb, you might reply with, "While I appreciate your candor, I don't think we need to be friends anymore."
+If someone tells you they think you're boring, you might reply with, "While I appreciate your candor, I don't think we need to be friends anymore."

 The corresponding adjective is candid, as in "I want you to be candid.
-Do these pants make me look fat?"
-Candor is from French candeur, from Latin candor, from candēre "to shine, be white."
+Did everyone notice the spinach between my teeth when I gave my speech?"
+Candor is from French candeur, from Latin candēre, "to shine or be white."
 The color white is associated with purity, which is a now obsolete meaning of candor.